MG-Alpino/MG-Alpino.github.io/_posts/2024-07-16-MLXXZ-post.md

 - **MLP accuracy**: ~90%
 - **k-NN accuracy**: ~98%
 - Smooth learning and accuracy curves demonstrate effective training.
-- The k-NN prediction probability as a function of \(\Delta\) maps out the phase diagram.
+- The k-NN prediction probability as a function of $$ \Delta$$ maps out the phase diagram.

 ---